LostInBrittany/warp10-quantumviz/README.md

 `globalParams` is an optional MAP of parameters to apply to the whole chart.
 Available parameters are:

-* `interpolate`: the fefault interpolating function used.
+* `interpolate`: the default interpolating function used.
 Default mode is `linear`, other usual modes are `step`  and `cardinal`.

 * `strokeWidth`: the defaault global width in pixels of the GTS representation.
 If no set, it will be fixed by the element.

 * `timestamps`: if the value of this parameter is `true`, the time will be shown as timestaps (in microseconds) instead of as UTC dates

+* `tickList`: this parameter allows to set a list of ticks to be used to generate tick marks on x-axis instead of using default tick marks

 ## Example of use ##